 - 1. Repeated violations of the Student ID Badge Policy (See Section H.6.25); - 2.
 Accumulation of more than 3 tardies to any one class; - 3.
-Any display of public affection (students are expected to keep their hands to themselves); - 4.
+Display of public affection (students are expected to keep their hands to themselves); - 4.
 Behaving in a disruptive or potentially destructive manner, including running, throwing things, horseplay, or making excessive noise of any kind; and inappropriate behavior during prayer, pledges, and/or chapel; - 5.
-Cell phones may be used before school, after school, during break, at lunch, and during class changes.
-Cell phones used after the bell signals the beginning of class will be confiscated; - 6.
-Disrespect (verbal or nonverbal) to school personnel or to peers; - 7.
-Failure to attend class (skipping) or being out of class during the class block without a written pass from the teacher (See Section H.3.13); - 8.
-Failure to identify yourself to any adult in the building; - 9.
-Food and drink including the use of unapproved water bottles, eating and drinking outside of designated areas; - 10.
-Gambling of any kind; - 11.
-Inappropriate use of social media; Organizing any on-campus activity or publishing any school-related material without the approval of the administration, including selling items for personal gain; - 12.
-Failure to follow directions given by school personnel; - 13.
-Personal electronic devices of ANY kind (other than a personal cell phone) are not to be used on campus at any time during school hours and will be confiscated and held for a period of time.
-Please refer to the Responsible Technology Use Policy which can be found in the appendix; - 14.
-Scooters, skates, skateboards, or other wheeled devices are prohibited on campus; - 15.
-Use of profanity, crude language, offensive expressions, or obscenities in person or on social media.
+Disrespect (verbal or nonverbal) to school personnel or to peers; - 6.
+Failure to attend class (skipping or "unaccounted for absence") or being out of class during the class block without a written pass from the teacher (See Section H.3.13); - 7.
+Failure to identify yourself to any school personnel; - 8.
+Food and drink including the use of unapproved water bottles, eating and drinking outside of designated areas; - 9.
+Inappropriate use of social media; Organizing any on-campus activity or publishing any school-related material without the approval of the administration, including selling items for personal gain; - 10.
+Failure to follow directions given by school personnel; - 11.
+Failure to follow the Student Personal Electronic Device Policy (See Section H.6.21); - 12.
+Scooters, skates, skateboards, or other wheeled devices are prohibited on campus; - 13.
+Use of profanity, crude language, offensive expressions, or obscenities in person or on social media. - 14.
+Bullying, intimidation, or harassment of any kind; - 15.
+Cheating or plagiarism of any kind; - 16.
+Commission of an illegal act; - 17.
+Committing a serious breach of conduct outside the school which has an adverse effect on the testimony of the school; - 18.
+Disrespect (verbal or nonverbal) to school personnel or to peers; - 19.
+Driving in a reckless or unsafe manner on or near campus; - 20.
+Failing to abide by school guidelines while on school-sponsored trips away from CAL; - 21.
+Fighting, threatening, intimidating, hazing, or causing injury to students and/or school personnel; - 22.
+Inappropriate use of school computers and/or devices; - 23.
+Insubordination, or refusing to obey school personnel; - 24.
+Misbehavior in detention hall or with a substitute teacher; - 25.
+Persistent disregard for school policies/procedures; - 26.
+Photographing or videoing a student or teacher without their consent; - 27.
+Possessing any weapon [guns, knives (including pocket knives), etc.] or any item giving the appearance of a weapon, drugs, alcohol, tobacco, e-cigarettes, or pornography on school property; - 28.
+Pranks and vandalism (See Section H.6.22); - 29.
+Racial slurs or demeaning statements in person or on social media (verbal or nonverbal); - 30.
+Stealing, lying, forgery or gambling; - 31.
+Unacceptable behavior of a sexual nature on or off campus, including sexting; - 32.
+Willful destruction or defacement of school property or property of others.

-Disciplinary probation or expulsion may be the ultimate result of deliberate, repeated infractions of minor violations.
+Disciplinary probation or expulsion may be the ultimate result of deliberate, repeated infractions of violations.